Sticky nature cards are the simplest kids craft to set up ever!

-This is the simplest nature activity to set up ever!
-It's portable, and a great way to record a day outside.
+They’re portable, and a great way to record a day outside.
 You really can get the kids going on this in under a minute.
-In fact, if you prepare a few at once, I’d go as far as saying that the kids can be up and running in under 10 secs!
+In fact, if you prepare a few sticky nature cards at once, I’d go as far as saying that the kids can be up and running in under 10 secs!

 Here I used 50mm tape and whiteboard.
-If you are feeling ultra-creative you could of course go for a pattern, but a stripe worked well for us.
+If you are feeling ultra-creative, you could, of course, go for a pattern, but a stripe worked well for us.

-You can set the kids themes such as leaf colours, different types of seeds, or just let them freestyle.
+You can set the themes such as leaf colours, different types of seeds, or just let them freestyle.

 We collected in our neighbouring field for one card and then in our garden for the other.
-It was a great visual aid to show the kids the difference in cultivated flowers versus wild flowers.
+It is a great visual aid to show the kids the difference in cultivated flowers versus wild flowers.